 You can view the descriptive system in the downloads box above, however please note that this is to view only, so that you can decide if you are interested in using the CHU9D.

 Whilst the measure was originally developed with children aged 7-11 years, since then it has been validated in an adolescent population (11-17 years).
 Details can be found on the publications page.
-Some studies are also underway trialling its application in children age 5-7 years and a proxy version with guidance notes for children under 5 years.
-If you are interested in using it in this younger age group, please contact Katherine Stevens to discuss this.
+Some studies are also underway trialling a proxy version with children age 5-7 years and a proxy version with guidance notes for children under 5 years.
+If you are interested in using it in the under 5 age group, please contact Katherine Stevens to discuss this.
 If you are interested in using the proxy version for children age 5-7 years, then please select this option on the licence request form.

 How can the CHU9D be obtained?

 The CHU9D is copyrighted and is available on a license basis.